iberatkaya/colorBloc/README.md

 This is an example project developed with Flutter Bloc using CustomPaint.
-Check it out: [link](https://iberatkaya.github.io/colorBloc/index.html)
+[Check it out!](https://iberatkaya.github.io/colorBloc/index.html)